marcodelmastro/AdventOfCode2021/README.md

 * [Day 11](Day11.ipynb).
 First visualisation of a grid evolution.

 * [Day 12](Day12.ipynb).
 First path-finding puzzle of the year, I was (almost) missing them! :-)

+* [Day 13](Day13.ipynb).
+Array broadcasting and `numpy` for folding and overlapping.
+A timid attempt to OCR the result ofr Part 2.